2/8/2024

 Jason Kupferberg

 Thank you.
-So you highlighted in the shareholder letter, I think that two thirds of the revenue growth in the quarter was from interest income.
+So you highlighted in the shareholder letter I think that two-thirds of the revenue growth in the quarter was from interest income.
 Is it fair to say that's also the revenue line item that surprised you most to the upside relative to your guidance?
-And just curious how much of the revenue guidance range for the fiscal years coming from the interest income line.
+Just curious how much of the revenue guidance range for the fiscal year is coming from the interest income line.
 You guys have obviously been doing a really good job on that side of the equation.

 speaker

-Certainly we're happy to have the unit economics we do have, but I think we're probably more surprised with the healthy merchant fee growth.
+Certainly, we're happy to have the unit economics we do have, but I think we're probably more surprised with the healthy merchant fee growth.
 Whenever merchant fees outpace GMV growth, it creates a pretty good flow through to the full P&L in a way that's outsized.
 I think some of the strong performance we had above our expectations around RLTC and the flow through for the full P&L was actually driven by the really healthy merchant fee line.
 Yes, the total aggregate revenue growth wasn't there, but remember against that interest income growth is a pretty steep rise in funding costs.
 And that's driven by both the balance sheet growth as well as the higher benchmark rates that we're in this year.
 And in fact, interest funding costs grew faster than interest income.
-And so while that was important for us to be able to get the business where it is, it's also the case that we don't see that as the real tailwind here.
+And so while that was important for us to be able to get the business where it is.
+It's also the case that we don't see that as the real tailwind here.
 We're still managing through a rate environment that's substantially lower last year than this year.
-And as those things abate, then we will begin to see the benefits of that into the future.
+And as those things abate, then we will begin to see the benefit then to the future.

 speaker